anuprulez/galaxy_tool_recommendation/README.md

     An example command: `python scripts/main.py -wf data/workflow-connections-19-09.tsv -tu data/tool-popularity-19-09.tsv -om data/trained_model_sample.hdf5 -cd '2017-12-01' -pl 25 -ep 20 -oe 20 -me 50 -ts 0.0 -vs 0.2 -bs '1,512' -ut '1,512' -es '1,512' -dt '0.0,0.5' -sd '0.0,0.5' -rd '0.0,0.5' -lr '0.00001,0.1' -ar 'elu' -ao 'sigmoid' -cpus 4`

 4. The training of the neural network takes a long time (> 24 hours) for the complete data.
 Once the script finishes, `h5` model file is created at the given location (`path to trained model file`).

+## The following steps are only necessary for deploying on Galaxy server.

 5. Place the new model in the Galaxy repository at `galaxy/database/trained_model.hdf5`.